patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/helper-text/helper-text.md

 <img src="./img/errorhelptext.png" alt="image showing error help text" width="452"/>

 ### When not to use helper text
-* Do not use helper text to explain what a form field is or to provide additional form context.
+* Do not use helper text to explain what a form field is, or to provide additional form context.
 Instead, use a popover to convey any additional, non-imperative information to a user.
 Popover content is displayed in a new window after the user clicks or toggles over the popover icon.
 Its content consists of longer descriptions, formatted text, and complete sentences.
 <br/>
 <img src="./img/popoverexample.png" alt="image showing popover" width="452"/>
 * Do not use helper text to provide formatting examples within a text box.
 Instead, use placeholder text to temporarily showcase what content should appear in a field before the user inputs information.